mreda16/mini-ecommerce-backend/README.md

 ---

-This project demonstrates clean layering (did not make it in Modular Monolith to keep it simple), correct API design, and enforceable business rules in a simplified e-commerce context.
+This project demonstrates clean layering (did not make it in self-contained modules following Modular Monolith to keep it simple), correct API design, and enforceable business rules in a simplified e-commerce context.